 Location/Tips: It’s located in Lithonia, just off I-20.
 We like to bring our lunch along with us and eat at the top of the mountain.

 Rundown: The Phinizy Swamp and Nature Park in Augusta is part of the Phinizy Center and offers guided hikes, bike rides, and other community events.
 There are many short, kid-friendly hikes, a fishing pond, a kid’s play area, and several boardwalk overlooks.
-You can bike ride on some of the trails and see lots of different types of wildlife – like alligators and snakes!
-They host birthday parties, summer camps, and homeschooling events, too!
+You can bike ride on some of the trails and see lots of different types of wildlife – like alligators and snakes.

-Why you should visit: They have so many different, short, and kid-friendly trails to choose from!
-And they offer tons of events for the family, from guided full moon hikes to family campouts to story time and guided hikes for the little ones!
+Why you should visit: They have so many different, short, and kid-friendly trails to choose from.
+They also offer tons of events for the family — from guided full moon hikes to family campouts to story time and guided hikes for the little ones.

 Location/Tips: Augusta.
 The park is free and open to the public every day from dawn until dusk.

 Rundown: The Newman Wetlands Center is a 32-acre site that has wetland hiking trails, a learning center with educational exhibits, and a picnic area.

 Why you should go: They have neat nature and birding checklists for you to take while you explore – so fun for the kids!
 Their hikes are very family-friendly, and they have an awesome boardwalk trail that is handicap-accessible.

 Location/Tips: It’s located south of Atlanta in Hampton.
 Dogs are not allowed.
 The trails are open every day, the visitor center is Monday-Saturday from 8 a.m. until 5:00 p.m.
 The gate entrance closes at 4:30 p.m.

 They have a barnyard where you can visit their farm animals, a bridge where you can feed their fish, 17+ miles of trails for every type of hiker, and a picnic area overlooking a beautiful lake.
 There are mules, pigs, donkeys, cows, goats and chickens.